martin0258/skyfire/README.md

 # Skyfire: Use skype as your campfire client app

+This package is inspired by the work on [Turn Skype into your own Campfire desktop client].
-The goat of this package is to wrap skype so that you can interact with campfire through it.
+The goal of this package is to wrap skype so that you can interact with campfire through it.

 ## LICENSE ##